fictive-kin/openrecipes/README.md

 Each publisher is a [GitHub issue](https://github.com/fictivekin/openrecipes/issues), so you can claim a publisher by claiming an issue.
 Just like a bug, and just as delicious.

+When you have a working parser (what we call "spiders" below), you contribute it to this project by submitting a [Github pull request](https://help.github.com/articles/using-pull-requests).
+We'll use it to periodically bring recipe data into our database.
+The database will be available intially as data dumps.

 ## The Tech

 To gather data for Open Recipes, we are building spiders based on [Scrapy](http://scrapy.org), a web scraping framework written in Python.
 We are using [Scrapy v0.16](http://doc.scrapy.org/en/0.16/) at the moment.
 To contribute spiders for sites, you should have basic familiarity with: